Keith Spry: Political career

 Spry was also a member of the Wellington Harbour Board.
-He was first elected in 1977 and served four terms until the board was dis-established 1989.
+He was first elected in 1977 and served four terms until the board was dis-established in 1989.
 His main achievement on the board was the reclamation of land on the coast.
 At Spry's insistence much of the area was reserved for recreation and merged to enlarge Marine Park (which is now known as Frank Kitts Park).
 While supporting reclamation in Wellington city, he opposed similar development in Petone as it would have infringed on the "Queen's Chain" (a 20 metre strip of land near the mouth of the Hutt River) which had been reserved in 1840 to allow free access.
 He also successfully lobbied for Somes Island to be repurposed from a quarantine station to a dedicated area for conservation and scientific research.
 Twice he failed to pass a motion for Wellington Harbour to be declared as a nuclear free zone.
+In 1986 he opposed a plan for the Harbour Board become a public company.
+Instead the board approved Spry's motion that the board seek legislation giving it commercial autonomy, the ability to enter into port activities such as stevedoring, and the establishment of a single waterside trade union.

 He was a foundation member of the Wellington Regional Council, elected for three terms between 1980 and 1989.
+He was the deputy chairman of the council and chairman of its operations committee.
+He had a brief absence from the council in early 1988 when he was hospitalised with a knee operation.
+He remained in hospital longer than expected due to complications with stitching.

 Death and legacy

 The Keith Spry Pool in Johnsonville was named after Spry in 1981.
-Owned and operated by the Wellington City Council, it is an indoor 25 meter heated pool with a diving pool, toddler pool, spa, and sauna: opened in June 1982.
+Owned and operated by the Wellington City Council, it is an indoor 25 metre heated pool with a diving pool, toddler pool, spa, and sauna: opened in June 1982.
 Spry was appointed a Member of the Order of the British Empire in the 1986 Queen's Birthday Honours, for services to local-body and community affairs.

 Spry died in Wellington on 14 October 1991 survived by his four children.
 Eda died earlier in the year, on 26 April.